ned14/status-code/Readme.md

-# Reference implementation for proposed SG14 `status_code` in C++ 11
+# Reference implementation for proposed SG14 `status_code` (`<system_error2>`) in C++ 11

 (C) 2018 Niall Douglas [http://www.nedproductions.biz/](http://www.nedproductions.biz/)
+Please send feedback to the SG14 study group mailing list at https://groups.google.com/a/isocpp.org/d/forum/sg14.

 Docs: [https://ned14.github.io/status-code/](https://ned14.github.io/status-code/)
 (reference API docs are at bottom of page)

 Solves the problems for low latency/large code base users with `<system_error>` as listed by [WG21 P0824](https://wg21.link/P0824).
-This library is EXPERIMENTAL and is subject to change as the committee evolves the design.
+This proposed `<system_error2>` library is EXPERIMENTAL and is subject to change as the committee evolves the design.

 ## Features: